golang/website/_content/ref/mod.md

 * Symbolic links and other irregular files are ignored when creating zip files, since they aren't portable across operating systems and file systems, and there's no portable way to represent them in the zip file format.
+* Files within directories named `vendor` are ignored when creating zip files, since `vendor` directories outside the main module are never used.
 * No two files within a zip file may have paths equal under Unicode case-folding (see [`strings.EqualFold`](https://pkg.go.dev/strings?tab=doc#EqualFold)).
   This ensures that zip files can be extracted on case-insensitive file systems